yvesyil/A-StarSnake/README.md

-# Snake-AStar-Algorithm
+# A* Snake

-A self-playing snake game using the a* algorithm.
+A self-playing snake game that uses a* pathfinding.

 ![Demo](public/snake.gif)